 Vyleesi.
 Vyleesi is a subcutaneous injectable product for the treatment of HSDD in premenopausal women.
 Vyleesi is a synthetic peptide analog of the naturally occurring hormone alpha-MSH (melanocyte-stimulating hormone).
 In March 2018, our exclusive North American licensee for Vyleesi, AMAG, submitted an NDA to the FDA for Vyleesi for the treatment of HSDD in premenopausal women, which was accepted for filing and review by the FDA.
-In November 2018, AMAG announced that the FDA requested additional data assessing 24-hour ambulatory blood pressure with short term daily use of Vyleesi, which study is ongoing.
+In November 2018, AMAG announced that the FDA requested additional data assessing 24-hour ambulatory blood pressure with short term daily use of Vyleesi, which study has been completed and data submitted to the FDA.
 The Prescription Drug User Fee Act ("PDUFA") date for completion of FDA review of the Vyleesi NDA was extended by three months to June 23, 2019.
 We have also licensed rights to Vyleesi to Fosun for the Chinese Territories and Kwangdong for Korea.